oracle/docker-images/OracleWebLogic/samples/12213-domain-home-in-image/README.md

 You may create more containerized Managed Servers by calling the `docker` command above

 # Copyright
 Copyright (c) 2014, 2020, Oracle and/or its affiliates.
-All rights reserved.